mikebowler/jekyll_jirametrics/quickstart.md

 Sample
 ```

 Now if you look at the `target` directory (that name was specified in the config above and can be changed), you'll see a bunch of files that are all data downloaded from Jira, plus one with an `.html` extension.
+That file is named after the `file_prefix` you set, so with the config above it's `target/sample.html`.
 Open that html in a web browser and be amazed ;-)

 For a single board, that's it.
 It will have pulled the most recent 90 days worth of data and you can get the latest at any time by re-running `jirametrics go`.